JoshuaKGoldberg/console-fail-test/.github/DEVELOPMENT.md

 pnpm run test --coverage
 ```

-Note that [console-fail-test](https://github.com/JoshuaKGoldberg/console-fail-test) is enabled for all test runs.
-Calls to `console.log`, `console.warn`, and other console methods will cause a test to fail.

 ### Debugging Tests

 This repository includes a [VS Code launch configuration](https://code.visualstudio.com/docs/editor/debugging) for debugging unit tests.